one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

 ## Exercise 2 - Deploying the ARM template

-1. Open a new tab in your browser and navigate to the [ARM template](https://github.com/PeterR-msft/M365WVDWS/tree/master/AAD-Hybrid-Lab).
+1. Open a new tab in your browser and navigate to the Azure Active Directory Hybrid Lab [ARM template](https://github.com/PeterR-msft/M365WVDWS/tree/master/AAD-Hybrid-Lab).
 2. Review the notes on the GitHub page for the ARM template prior to deployment.
 3. Under Quick Start, click **Deploy to Azure**.
 If you receive an error about not having any subscriptions, click on your name in the upper right-hand corner, then click on **Switch Directory**, and select your **Default Directory**.